open-space-sdr/main/README.md

 ## Legal

-<sub>This repository contains released MoonRF and related Scale RF antenna and mechanical design files.
-Scale RF's goal is to make the released antenna ecosystem useful to makers, researchers, hams, educators, and commercial users while preserving a reciprocal defensive patent framework and protecting the QuadRF RF Board / Tile and other RF-core designs.</sub>

 #### Community use

 <sub>We want QuadRF and MoonRF to be something the community can actually learn from, modify, build, and use.</sub>